EbruBaglan/iCubAnkara01_resurrection/README.md

 Resistance is futile, I need a laptop with Ubuntu 22-.

 ## Day1 (10.23.23):
 - Cables checked, no cable lost.
-Though the connection scheme is different, no 3 different cables, just single one
+Though the connection scheme is different than the one in [the documentation](https://icub-tech-iit.github.io/documentation/icub_starter_kits/first_steps/).
+The docs show 3 different cables(power+eth+fault) exiting iCub, but the iCub here has a single output.
-- Cables and power sources cleaned.
+- Cables and power sources are cleaned.
-- Power sources are put on table thanks to Harika hanim and umut and mehmet?
+- Power sources are put on table thanks to Harika Hanim and Umut and Mehmet.
--